|

 c.1905 |

-It was possible several hundred years ago that the river course was altered by digging a new channel nearer to the village in order to improve road communication and also to allow the mill to be built on higher ground slightly away from the natural centre of the flood plain.
-The older course can be traced as going under the southernmost of the two road bridges at the Aylsham end of the village. |
+In order to build the mill on its final site, the river course was altered by digging a new channel to the east, nearer to the village allowing the mill to be built on higher ground slightly away from the natural centre of the flood plain.
+This would provide a higher head of water that in turn allowed for a larger and more powerful wheel.
+The original river course can be traced as following the parish boundary going under the westernmost of the two road bridges at the Aylsham end of the village and then joining up with the new cut to the south of the bridges. |

 We have been researching Greenacres and have found that a Greenacre was at Ingworth Mill 1676 -1682.
 He was a William Greenacre and on 28th September 1682 “brought word that his son had run away.
 And begged that I would release him”.
 In 1682 Greenacre owed arrears of 35 pounds 18 shillings and tuppence.
 That in 1682 Greenacre left the mill owing 64 pounds 15 shillings, including a payment in arrears from 1681.
 Greenacre is shown there from 1676 - 1677.
 “19th December 1676 - William Greenacer of Calthorp and William his son, hired the said mill at 34 yearly, delivering eles, fish and capons and upon the same covenants, in the afore mentioned lease or Willis's for 7 years ending March 1684.” |